sourmash-bio/sourmash/doc/tutorials.md

 ## More information

-For more information on sequencing data with sourmash, check out our [ANGUS tutorial.](angus-tutorial.md)
+For more information on analyzing sequencing data with sourmash, check out our [longer tutorial](tutorial-long.md).

 If you are a Python programmer, you might also be interested in our [API examples](api-example.md) as well as a short guide to [Using the `LCA_Database` API.](using-LCA-database-API.ipynb)